New year resolutions – could understanding thinking styles make them more successful?

 Financial Commitments

 Recently I’ve had a number of reps from charities knock on my door asking me to set up a regular donation to one of their campaigns.
 For the most part, they are well-known charities which support worthwhile causes, and ones that I contribute to when I see their collection boxes.
 However, I never make any financial commitments on my doorstep.
-When it comes to finances I operate a very strong ‘reactive’ Meta Programme – I like to have time to think and research before signing up to things.
+When it comes to finances I operate a very strong ‘reactive’ Thinking Style – I like to have time to think and research before signing up to things.
 Therefore, I ask for information and a web address, so that I can look at the campaign in a little more detail, and set up a contribution if I decide to.
 However, all the reps can offer is instant sign-up on the door.
 They have no information leaflets and no way to enable people to set up a donation later on the basis of the door-to-door campaign.
 When chatting with the reps, they tell me that many of the people answering their doors have a similar mindset to me.
 They found the whole task disheartening.

 Once the Door is Closed…